shcaba/Sebastes_melanops_OR/Document/_main.md

 #### Data treatment sensitivities
 Data treatments explored were as follows:

-- Data removal (fixed life history, no recruitment estimation)
-	1. Fishery length data only (no catches)
-  	2. Catch and lengths only
-  	4. Catch, lengths, and ages with Francis weighting
-  	5. Catch, length, age, and indices with Francis weighting
-  	6. Catch, length, age, and indices with Francis weighting and extra index variance
-  	7. Catch, length, age, and indices with Francis weighting, estimate life history
+- Treatment of absolute abundance catchability (q)
+	1. Acoustic visual survey q = 1, CV = 0.0001
+  	2. Acoustic visual survey q Estimated, CV = 0.0001
+  	3. Acoustic visual survey q = 1, CV = 0.45
+  	4. Acoustic visual survey q estimated, CV = 0.45
+  	5. Tag survey q = to 2015 value (0.25)
+  	6. Tag survey q = to 2015 value (0.25), but extra variance estimated

+- Remove abundance index series
+	7. No Acoustic visual
+  	8. No tagging index
+  	9. No non-trawl index
+  	10. No ORBS index
+  	11. No MRFSS index
+  	12. No MPA index
+	13. Add SMURFs index

 - Data weighting
+  	14. No data-weighting
-  	8. Dirichlet data-weighting
+  	15. Dirichlet data-weighting
-  	9. McAllister-Ianelli data weighting
+  	16. McAllister-Ianelli data weighting
-  	10. No data-weighting
--
-- Length treatment
-	12. Use option sex = 3 to maintain sex ratio in commercial data

 Likelihood values and estimates of key parameters and derived quantities from each sensitivity are available in Table \ref{tab:data_sensis}.
 Derived quantities relative to the reference model are provided in Figure \ref{fig:sensi-data-RE}.
 Time series of spawning output and relative spawning output are shown in Figures \ref{fig:sensi-data-ssb} and \ref{fig:sensi-data-depl}.